 Training for Nigerien security forces

 With almost 200 employees from 16 member states at the beginning of 2021, the European Union is helping the Nigerien government to build up and strengthen its security forces.
 Pittelkau sees the cooperation among the European nations as exemplary, and in conversations she repeatedly uses the term “European family”.

 The Europeans offer their Nigerien partners training and advice; the specific work is based on the needs and wishes of the Nigeriens.
 The focus is on the fight against organized crime and Islamist terrorism.
 In the Sahel in particular, the two are almost inextricably linked to the establishment of more effective border protection.
 Border control is also about managing migration, which has often been left regulated.

 According to Pittelkau, 19,000 women and men have taken part in training courses since the start of the EU mission in 2012.
 The training often includes basic knowledge such as the security of the officers themselves, access techniques for arrests, identifying forged passports, and human rights.
 The latter is an important issue because the Nigerien security forces repeatedly commit serious human rights crimes in their “fight against terror”.
 After particularly serious allegations, says Pittelkau, the Nigerien government approached the EUCAP Sahel in autumn 2020 and asked for further training in this area.
 “And that is one of the reasons I feel at home here: because you can have the feeling that you are achieving something.”
 The Nigerien partners really want to rectify the abuses.

 Another important project from Pittelkau’s point of view is the establishment of a mobile unit for the border police.
-The new, very well trained and equipped unit is expected to move into its new headquarters in the Nigerian border area in March 2021.
+The new, very well trained and equipped unit is expected to move into its new headquarters in the Nigerian border area in the spring 2021.